Minor in Possession of Alcohol in California - BPC 25662

 - The minor didn't actually possess any alcohol – In some cases, we might be able to show the minor who did not actually possess alcohol and have their case dismissed

-- The minor was charged with possession of alcohol during an illegal search and seizure – This could happen if the police violated the rights by unlawfully conducting a search of the minor or property without probable cause
+- The minor was charged with possession of alcohol during an illegal search and seizure – This could happen if the police violated the rights by unlawfully searching for the minor or property without probable cause

 Retain a Juvenile Criminal Attorney